 - The motion of molecules is through the semi-permeable membrane in osmosis, whereas in diffusion motion is direct and does not require a semi-permeable membrane.

 - Osmosis undertakes in liquid medium only, whereas the process of diffusion undertakes in any medium (solid, liquid and gases).

 - Water is only the diffusing molecule in osmosis; On the other hand, the movement can be in solid, liquid, or gases in the process of diffusion.

-- Osmosis is a slow process and diffusion is the fast process.
+- Osmosis is a slow process and diffusion is a fast process.

 - The process of osmosis is important in animals in maintaining the water at the cellular level, in transporting the nutrients, cell-cell

 diffusion.
-In plants, it is helpful in the maintenance of the turgidity, provides mechanical support, prevents excess water loss, and responsible for absorption of water from the soil.
-Whereas the process of diffusion is important in animals at the time of creating energy, during respiration it helps in exchange of gases, while in plants it is also helpful in the process of transpiration and photosynthesis.
+In plants, it is helpful in the maintenance of turgidity, provides mechanical support, prevents excess water loss, and is responsible for the absorption of water from the soil.
+Whereas the process of diffusion is important in animals at the time of creating energy, during respiration it helps in the exchange of gases, while in plants it is also helpful in the process of transpiration and photosynthesis.

-In order maintain the homeostasis of the body and also to balance between the various internal mechanisms through internal cellular functioning, these concepts are regularly compared and discussed.
-And so we can say that in the osmosis process only water molecule can show the motion across the semi-permeable membrane and in the diffusion liquids and gases can move.
+In order to maintain the homeostasis of the body and also to balance the various internal mechanisms through internal cellular functioning, these concepts are regularly compared and discussed.
+And so we can say that in the osmosis process only water molecules can show the motion across the semi-permeable membrane and in the diffusion liquids and gases can move.